quarto-dev/quarto-web/docs/getting-started/installation.md

 If you already have Python 3 and Jupyter installed in your environment, then you should have everything required to render Jupyter notebooks with Python kernels.

+If you don't yet have Python 3 on your system, we recommend you install a version using the standard installer from <https://www.python.org/downloads/>.

-If you are in a fresh environment, installing the `jupyter` package will provide everything required to run Quarto:
+If you are in a fresh Pytohn 3 environment, installing the `jupyter` package will provide everything required to run Quarto:

 +-------------------+--------------------------------------------------+
 | Pkg.
 Manager      | Command                                          |